Aleksprogramms/My_projects/Uni_Konstanz/Document Analysis/Exam_prep/Exam.md

 - Very popular
 - The rules are linguistically interpretable
 - It is a supervies method and therefore require a tagged corpus

+Process:

+Intialization:

+- Tag each word with the most likely POS (as observed in corpus)
+- For words that are not in the corpus
+    - If it os capitalized: label as noun
+    - For token that end in the same three letters as a word with known tag: use the tag of the known word(e.g., labeling[VBG])

+Patching:
+- Find suitable instances and apply patches to improve the result
+- Example of patch:
+    - If one of the two preceding words is tagged as a determiner, change the tag tokens that are tagged as a verb to noun

+# Parsing

+## Formal grammar [-]

+A formal grammar G = (N, T, P, S) provides a scheme for generating a formal language, if consists of:

+- A finite set of non-terminal symbols N (constituents)
+- A finite set of terminal symbols T(words)
+- A start symbol S (a sentence)
+- A finite set of production rules P of the form: left hand side -> right hand side

+The grammar's language L(G) is the set of all sequneces of terminal symbols that can be generated with the grammar.
+To generate a sentence from the language:

+- Beginning with the start symbol, consecutively apply rules("derivation")
+- Applying a rule replaces all symbols on the left hand side with the right hand side.
+- Once any termianl symbols remain, the derivation is complete.

+## Chomsky normal form[+]

+Four types of languages:

+- Type-0: Recursively enumerable languages
+    - Rules have the form γ → α (no constraints)
+- Type-1: Context-sensitive languages
+    - Rules have the form: αAβ → αγβ
+- Type-2: context-free languages
+    - Rules have the form: A -> α
+- Type-3: Regular languages
+    - Rules have the form: A -> a or A -> aB

+WhereL
+a is a terminal symbol. \
+A,B are non-terminal symbols. \
+α, β, γ are arbitary sequences of terminal / non-terminal symbols. \
+α and β maybe empty. γ cannot be empty. \

+A context-free grammar (GCF), is said to be in Chomsky normal form if all of its production rules are in one of the following three forms:

+- A -> BC
+- A -> a
+- S -> ε

+Where:

+- A,B,C are nonterminal symbols
+- a is a terminal symbol
+- S is the start symbol
+- ε denotes the empty string
+- Neither B nor C can be S

+## Phrase structure [+]

+Constituency

+Phrase sturcture organizes words into nested constituents.
+But what is a constituent?

+- A word or a group of words that function as a single unit withtin a hierarchial structure.
+- A constituent behaves as a unit that can appear in different places.

+Example:

+Mr. Mackey talked [to the children] [about drugs].
+Mr. Mackey talked [about drugs] [to the children].
+*Mr. Mackey talked drugs about to the children.

+A* in examples typically denotes ungrammatical or unobserved sentences.

+Consider how we can generate sentences (S):

+- A simple grammar for a single sentence: e.g., "Birds fly"

+    - S -> NN VB
+    - NN -> birds | planes | superheroes
+    - VB -> fly | sing | fall
+- Other sample sentences : "Birds sing", "Superheroes fly", etc.

+Limitation: In the above examples, verbs are intransitive (they do not have a direct object)

+- Example: superheroes save [who|what]
+- We need transitive verbs and direct objects
+- We need determiners, e.g. "the mayor", "the day"